valdeanda/MetaGaia/README.md

 python3 bin_abundance.py -r ../../data/example_input_files/example__reads.tsv -m ../../data/example_input_files/example__mapping.tsv -d ../../data/example_input_files/example__depth.tsv -s ../../data/example_input_files/example__size.tsv 1000000
 ```

-2. Outputs will be saved in the `output` directory.
-Two files will be produced: an intermediate and a final (most important).
+2. The output will be a file saved in the `output` directory.
+This file can then be used in the next script: `bin_abundance_viz.py` to visualize the data.

 ## 3. Visualize relative bin abundance